Raoul Peck: The Young Karl Marx (2017)

 The Young Karl Marx was released on 2 March 2017, in Germany.
 The film is about the friendship between Karl Marx and Friedrich Engels, authors of the Communist Manifesto, during their youth.
 While the film follows Marx and Engels, women also play a part in the story.
 Jenny Marx, Karl Marx's wife, assisted with the final draft of the Manifesto.
 At the same time, Mary Burns, Engels' partner, played the role of mediator between the two philosophers in the film.

 During an interview with The Hollywood Reporter in 2017, Raoul Peck highlighted Marx's influence throughout his education while growing up; "All I am today is because of the structure that I got when I was studying the work of Marx...At that time, in the 1970s and 1980s, you needed to confront yourself with those books because it is your past, it is your present."
 When the interviewer asked Peck what research he used for the film, Peck mentioned that the letters between the characters in the film assisted in the creation of the film.
 "When you read the letters between Marx, Engels, [Marx's wife] Jenny and their friends, they're incredible.
 It's lively, it's funny, it's ironic.
 They were jokers with sharp tongues."

 The Young Karl Marx took home the Founders Grand Prize for 'best script' at the Traverse City Film Fest in 2017.
 Furthermore, it won "Best Movie" at the 2017 International Festival of Historical Film.
 On Rotten Tomatoes, it has a score of 62% based on 50 reviews.

+Ernest Cole: Lost and Found (2024)

+Ernest Cole: Lost and Found was nominated for Cinema for Peace Dove for the Most Valuable Documentary Film of the Year in 2025.

+Orwell: 2+2=5 (2025)

+Orwell: 2+2=5 was released in 2025 by Neon in conjunction with Jigsaw Productions.
+The film examines George Orwell's works, with a focus on Nineteen Eighty-Four, and uses that as a lens to look at modern day autocrats.
+The film was produced in collaboration with Orwell's estate.